survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 [require.context](https://webpack.js.org/configuration/entry-context/#context) provides a general form of code splitting.
 Let's say you are writing a static site generator on top of webpack.
 You could model your site contents within a directory structure.
 At the simplest level, you could have a `./pages/` directory which would contain Markdown files.

 Each of these files would have a YAML frontmatter for their metadata.
-The url of each page could be determined based on the filename.
-This is enough information to map the directory as a site.
+The url of each page could be determined based on the filename and mapped as a site.
 Code-wise we would end up with a statement like this somewhere:

 ```javascript
 // Process pages through `yaml-frontmatter-loader` and `json-loader`.